AxonIQ/reference-guide/extensions/reactor/reactive-gateways/reactive-gateways.md

     }
 }
 ```
-_Example of dispatcher modified events, returned to user as result `Flux`._
+_Example of dispatcher modified events, returned to user as the result `Flux`._

 ## Interceptors

 Axon provides a notion of [interceptors](../../../axon-framework/messaging-concepts/message-intercepting.md).
-The Reactor gateways allow for two distinct types of interceptors: `ReactorMessageDispatchInterceptor` and `ReactorResultHandlerInterceptor`.
+The Reactor gateways allow for similar interceptor logic, namely the `ReactorMessageDispatchInterceptor` and `ReactorResultHandlerInterceptor`.

 These interceptors allow us to centrally define rules and filters that will be applied to a message stream.